USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch10_HDDM-3D.md

 The variables 'GRIDDEDEMIS' and 'PT_EGU' are comma-delimited in the control file and are both defined in the runscript.
 The list of species is also comma-delimited in the control file.

 Example 3
-Calculate the sensitivity to inline biogenic emissions of isprene:
+It is also possible to calculate sensitivity to inline emissions streams.
+The following example calculates sensitivity to inline BEIS emissions of isprene:

     EBI
      EMIS